Code-Institute-Submissions/petracili-MS2_DecResub/README.md

 - Visitors to be able to interact with the included map.
 - Visitors to easily navigate on the site not coming across any broken links or buttons.
 - The customers to be invoked to contact GYM and avail of their services so they can provide personalized information to the future customer.

+###### My thoughts as a developer:

+"As a beginner, I wanted to create a website with a more modern look from my first project.
+I tried to create something more visually appealing, and more attractive so that whoever checks my GitHub repository will see my improvement.
+The Code Institute gave me a better understanding of the knowledge needed for this project I managed to get to everything faster and clearer than on the first project, which can be seen if we compare the first and second project.
+I have a much clearer concept of page design and README file and it was nice to learn how to install add-ons and other functions!"